 Our ethos is to encourage and facilitate pupils in their pursuit of musical achievement and excellence.

 We offer a broad spectrum of co-curricular activities and an enriching and stimulating range of performance opportunities which include termly concerts, informal lunchtime concerts, piano recitals, a school musical, and many more.
-We have regular workshops, theatre outings and tours overseas.
-We also perform regularly both locally and regionally, attending festivals and at a range of performance venues.
+We have regular workshops and tours overseas.
+We also perform regularly both locally and regionally at a range of exciting performance venues.

 The Chinese philosopher Confucius said that “Music produces a kind of pleasure which human nature cannot do without”.
 Apart from the joy that playing a musical instrument brings to those who play and everyone around them, there are other benefits that might not immediately come to mind.